 Sequences

 Table 2 describes the source for sequences to be used in the training process by a proposal.
-The specific sequences that shall be used from these sources is available at X. Version 1.0 of the list of specific sequences is expected to be used.
+The specific sequences that shall be used from these sources is available at https://vcgit.hhi.fraunhofer.de/jvet-ahg-nnvc/nnvc-ctc.
+Version 1.0 of the list of specific sequences is expected to be used.
 More recent versions are encouraged where applicable.

 It is desirable that all proposal use the specific sequences.
 Results using sequences not in the list of specific sequences may also be provided as supplemental information.
 It is required that the use of any additional sequences be described in the contribution.